masikotimo/kusoma-ai/README.md

-# EarlyHand
+# Kusoma

+*Kusoma* means **to study** in Swahili — fitting for a tool that watches how learners are doing, not just whether they passed.

 **Catching the quiet signs of struggle in scholarship and training cohorts — before a dropout, not after.**

 By the time a learner formally fails or vanishes from a program, they've usually checked out weeks earlier — informally, in plain sight, inside the cohort's own Slack.
-EarlyHand reads that signal continuously: who's stuck on the same concept repeatedly, who's quietly gone silent against their own baseline, who's showing overload language unrelated to coursework, who's lost confidence rather than knowledge, who's isolated despite being on track.
+Kusoma reads that signal continuously: who's stuck on the same concept repeatedly, who's quietly gone silent against their own baseline, who's showing overload language unrelated to coursework, who's lost confidence rather than knowledge, who's isolated despite being on track.
 It fuses that with where each learner actually stands in the curriculum (via MCP into a shared tracking sheet), and sends one clear, specific, non-punitive nudge to a coordinator or mentor: **who**, **what kind of struggle**, **what to do about it** — early enough to actually help.

-> **Repo name:** `kusoma` — the Slack Bolt app scaffold. **Product name:** EarlyHand.

 ---